Toronto

 • Pedestrian Safety

-Obey traffic signals strictly, as Montreal drivers can be aggressive in the downtown core.
+Obey traffic signals strictly, as fines for jaywalking are enforced in downtown areas.

-Dial 911 for police, fire, or medical emergencies.
+Dial 911 for all emergency services including police, fire, and ambulance.

 • Valuables